I need human help to enter verification code (office hours only)

 Cantor Jeffrey Shiovitz

 A native of Detroit, Cantor Shiovitz graduated from the Cantor’s Institute of the Jewish Theological Seminary in 1981.
 He is especially proud to have received the prestigious Solomon Schechter Award from the United Synagogue for his work with our seniors HaMishpacha program.
 Cantor Shiovitz is thrilled to have been awarded an honorary Doctorate of Music from JTS.
-He is surrounded by his loving family: his wife, Robyn, and his children, Rachel (married to Yonah Lemonik, parents of Miriam Abigail and Maya Rose), David (married to Gina Hotz), Sarah (married to Drew Mahrt, parents of Jamie Robert) and Talia.
+He is also an avid Detroit and Michigan sports fan.
+He is surrounded by his loving family: his wife, Robyn, and his children, Rachel (married to Yonah Lemonik, parents of Miriam Abigail and Maya Rose), David (married to Gina Hotz, parents of Max), Sarah (married to Drew Mahrt, parents of Jamie Robert and Sophie Rose) and Talia.

 Email Cantor Shiovitz.